Vileness

 Jasher 19:24b-35

-And Paltith, daughter of Lot, grew up, and one of the men of Sodom took her for a wife.
+Paltith, the daughter of Lot, grew up, and one of the men of Sodom married her.

-And the people of Sodom and Gomorrah assembled and kindled a fire in the street of the city, and they took the woman and cast her into the fire and she was burned to ashes.
+The people of Sodom and Gomorrah gathered together and lit a fire in the street.
+They took Paltith and threw her into the fire, and she was burned to ashes.

 The tragedy of a caring woman